ALL ARE WELCOME!

 • Receiving the Bread: Cross your hands in a cup to receive the bread and eat it with reverence.
 Then, hold the bottom of the chalice to receive the wine.

-• Dipping the Wafer: If you prefer not to drink from the chalice, you may dip the wafer in the wine or hold it against the cup before eating it reverently.
+• Dipping the Wafer: If you prefer not to drink from the chalice, dip the wafer in the wine or hold it against the cup before eating it reverently.

-• Blessing: If you choose not to receive communion, you are still welcome to come forward for a blessing.
-Simply cross your arms over your chest at the altar.
+• Blessing Only: If you choose not to receive communion, you are still welcome to come forward for a blessing.
+Cross your arms over your chest at the altar.

-• Seating Option: You may also choose to remain seated during communion.
+• Stay Seated Option: You may also remain seated during communion.

 Christ Church was constructed in 1870 and features a stunning design in the Carpenter Gothic style.
 In recognition of its architectural significance, the chapel was added to the National Register of Historic Places in 1974.

-Our charming church offers the perfect setting for an intimate, spiritual wedding, no matter the season.
-We would be delighted to assist you in planning the wedding of your dreams.
+With its timeless charm and handcrafted woodwork, our beautiful chapel offers the perfect setting for an intimate wedding—no matter the season.
+We would be delighted to help you plan the wedding of your dreams.

 Stay Informed and Inspired!